nicoleyimessier/Advice_For_Deploying_Installations/README.md

 ### Version Control / Backup
 Use Git to version control your software and all its dependencies.
 For example, if you’re working in openFrameworks, make all addons and openframeworks a submodule, so you always know what commits you are deploying with.
 This probably needs another write up...

-## Make sure the installation stays up
+## Ensure the installation stays up

 ### Watchdogs